 In Steve Birnbaum's guidebooks for the Disney Theme Parks, the description for Muppet*Vision 3D states Waldo C. Graphic to be a new character created for the attraction.
 Waldo actually first appeared in The Jim Henson Hour about a year prior to Muppet*Vision 3-D's opening.

 The popular news meme of Al Gore claiming to have "invented the Internet" comes from misrepresenting a statement he made in which he took credit for passing legislation that created the Internet.

 The Chilean TV magazine TV grama had a section that mentioned the children programming highlights of the week in order to advertise a cable company.
 The description for each featured show were very inaccurate.
-They stated that Cow and Chicken lived in a stable and sometimes they summarized the premise as "Cow loves his younger brother Chicken, but doesn't understand why he tries to stifle her"; They confused Goosebumps with Are You Afraid of the Dark?; they described Legends of the Hidden Temple as an actual adventure series rather than a game show, and so.
+They stated that Cow and Chicken lived in a stable and sometimes they summarized the premise as "Cow loves his younger brother Chicken, but doesn't understand why he tries to stifle her"; They confused Goosebumps with Are You Afraid of the Dark?; they described Legends of the Hidden Temple as an actual adventure series rather than a game show, and so on.
 Also, at the end of the shorter descriptions it always said "check the new episodes of this animated series", regardless if the statement fits at all.

 A sheriff's department in California issued a warning about Pedobear, believing it to be a character pedophiles themselves use to lure children.